Developing Talent

 Within the Business Application Software Development sector companies realise the implementation of best practice is critical for continued success.
 At BASDA we offer our members a forum for sharing information so that internal resources are well informed – whether that is technical advice and support for a particular challenge, industry-wide best practices or education through our various events, webinars and conferences.
 If you are new in the sector or have significant experience this is a valuable resource available for members to support internal talent development.
 This collaborative approach with our members means staying up to date and on top of industry changes or developments that may otherwise be missed.

-My experience at Intuit had been primarily in compliance but due to my involvement with BASDA and my own personal development through experience at the table with bodies like HMRC I was also expanding my knowledge which could then be used back at the company.
-On the back of that expanded knowledge, my role expanded too and changed.”
+Pauline says, “My experience at Intuit had been primarily in compliance but due to my involvement with BASDA and my own personal development through experience at the table with bodies like HMRC I was also expanding my knowledge which could then be used back at the company.
+On the back of that expanded knowledge, my role developed and expanded too and those experiences have helped my career and ability to be a better leader.”

 Jim Etherton, Senior Product Manager at Coins and Chair of the Construction Specialist Interest Group up to February 2020